-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

 Tommy Tuberville (R-Ala.)

 The Arkansas-born Tuberville, 66, has had a long career in college football, coaching the University of Mississippi, Texas Tech and the University of Cincinnati.
 In Alabama, he is best known as the former head coach at Auburn.
 Tuberville, who defeated former senator and onetime attorney general Jeff Sessions in the primary, has called for eliminating the Affordable Care Act, opposes abortion and favors construction of the wall at the U.S.-Mexico border.
-He stands with Trump and wants an investigation of the investigators who conducted the inquiry into Russian interference in the 2016 election.
+He stands with President Trump and wants an investigation of the investigators who conducted the inquiry into Russian interference in the 2016 election.

 ---